-Best for: A total digital detox in dramatic natural surroundings
+Best for: An urban detox in dramatic natural surroundings

 The remoteness of the lodge, the passion, enthusiasm and kindness of the staff, and its re-wilding programme that aims to bring back ancient flora and fauna that have all but disappeared.

 The weather in the Highlands of Scotland is hugely unreliable – so you could get brilliant sunshine, but then again you could get hail, mist, drizzle and rain – sometimes all in one day.
 That said, Alladale has its own micro-climate, with above average (for Scotland) sunny, clear and rain-free days.

 Explore Alladale’s rugged beauty and indulge in its luxurious interiors on a yoga & mindfulness retreat or a food & photography retreat, which are group retreats running on set dates throughout the year.
 Or hire a lodge or the house to create your own retreat with outdoors activities and indoor treatments.

 Alladale offers two curated photographic and culinary adventures, called ‘Food/Forage/Foto’, led by passionate food and travel expert Carolyn and her globetrotting professional photographer husband Chris Caldicott.
 The seven day field to fork experience celebrates the freshest seasonal produce from the Highland’s natural larder with Alladale’s backdrop of breathtaking scenery and magical light.

 The retreats offer scheduled activities for seven days.
 The Midsummer Highland Feast will include a programme of Catch your own Dinner, Local Food Heroes, A Crofter’s Journey, Posh Seaside Picnic and Castles and Whiskey.
 The second retreat, Hunter Gatherer Highland Feast, will include Catch your own Dinner, Local Food Heroes, A Crofter’s Journey, Deer Stalking and all about Venison.
 Delicious all round!